dohmatob/inlinedetours/ReadMe.txt

 ++++++++++++++++++

-To detour/hook --say-- the SleepEx API (from kernel32) in a target process X (i.e. subsequent calls to SleepEx made from X will be routed to a proxy, etc.), you would code the following stubs in a DLL Y (excerpt from /basicproxy/main.cpp):
+To detour/hook --say-- the SleepEx API (from kernel32) in a target process X (i.e. subsequent calls to SleepEx made from X will be routed to a proxy, etc.), you would code the following stubs in a DLL Y (excerpt from testdlls\basicproxy\main.cpp):

 [snip]
 DWORD (WINAPI *OriginalSleepEx)(DWORD, BOOL) = SleepEx; // original SleepEx API from kernel32